1996 California Proposition 218: Tax Extension

 When a local government "extends" a local tax, voter approval is required under Proposition 218.
 The California Legislature adopted a statute narrowly interpreting the term "extended" for purposes of the tax provisions of Proposition 218.
-However, the courts have the final say in interpreting the applicable constitutional language.

 A tax is "extended" for purposes of Proposition 218 when, as applied to an existing tax, a local government extends the stated effective period for the tax, including, but not limited to, amendment or removal of a sunset provision or expiration date.
 The term "extend" as applied to a tax has been interpreted not to apply to geographic areas in certain annexation proceedings.
 While expanding the geographic area subject to a tax may not constitute an "extension," it may constitute a tax "increase" and thereby require voter approval under Proposition 218 on that basis.

 Tax Modernization

-Some local governments have combined in the same ballot measure a minor tax reduction (which does not require voter approval) with a tax base expansion that does require voter approval under Proposition 218 because it is considered a tax increase.
+Some local governments have combined in the same ballot measure a minor tax reduction (which by itself generally does not require voter approval) with a tax base expansion that does generally require voter approval under Proposition 218 because it constitutes a tax increase.
 This is often done with utility user tax "modernization" measures with the nominal tax rate reduction component serving to make the tax more politically attractive to voters.
-When such a ballot measure is presented to voters, the full text of the measure should be reviewed so that voters will be more fully informed about the specifics of the tax proposal, particularly as it relates to any expansion of the tax base which is the legal reason why the tax appears on the ballot for voter approval.
+When such a ballot measure is presented to voters, the full text of the measure should be reviewed so that voters will be more fully informed about the specifics of the tax proposal, particularly as it relates to any expansion of the tax base which is the legal reason why voter approval is required.

 Controversy also exists whether utility user tax "modernization" measures permit local governments to impose taxes on online video streaming services.
-With regard to previously approved "modernization" measures, voters may have unknowingly authorized the imposition of taxes on online video streaming services.
+Concerning previously voter approved tax "modernization" measures, the voters may have unknowingly authorized the imposition of taxes on online video streaming services.
 This places greater emphasis on the need for voters to carefully review the text of any tax modernization measure to determine whether taxes on online video streaming services would be authorized.
-To the extent that previously approved tax modernization measures are interpreted to include taxes on online video streaming services, voters have an available legislative remedy using the local initiative power under Proposition 218 to reduce or repeal any tax on online video streaming services.
+To the extent that previously approved tax modernization measures are interpreted to include taxes on online video streaming services, voters have an available remedy using the local initiative power under Proposition 218 to reduce or repeal any tax on online video streaming services.